ITDiscovery/funsoldering/README.md

 # funsoldering
 This code is for the Fun Soldering circuit boards.
 RGB LED and 2d6 are here.

-The CR1220 batteries are kinda a pain to find.
-It will run off USB pins 4 and 8 and the diode is there to protect sending voltage to the battery when it's installed.
+The CR1220 batteries are kinda a pain to find, and at 3 volts, by the time you get output voltage, it won't really turn on a blue led.
+It runs great off USB pins 4 and 8 and the diode is there to protect sending voltage to the battery when it's installed.
 If your buying LEDs, make sure they are common cathode!!

 These ATTiny85s can be reprogrammed via using an Arduino Uno right on the board.
 Here are some instructions: https://www.instructables.com/How-to-Program-an-Attiny85-From-an-Arduino-Uno/